kcitlyn/PolyScribe_Desktop/README.md

 - [Argos Translate](https://github.com/argosopentech/argos-translate) - Machine translation library, licensed under the [GNU General Public License v3.0](./third_party/argostranslate-LICENSE.txt)

 See the third_party/ folder for full license texts.

+If you found this project helpful or interesting, I’d really appreciate it if you gave it a ⭐!
+Thank you so much for checking it out and using PolyScribe!
+If you run into any issues, have suggestions, or want to contribute, feel free to open an issue, submit a pull request, or reach out via email— I’d love to hear from you!